CWeimer414/avenue-rouge-runway/2012/index.markdown

 title: Avenue Rouge Runway 2012
 ---

+#Take a look back a photos and videos from our 2012 Runway Show.
+###Click the image above to return to this year's show

 <div align="center">
 <p>This year's Avenue Rouge Runway featured fall previews from popular boutiques in the Capital Region.
 Check out highlights from the runway courtesy Brock Gomez Productions.</p>
 <p></p>